laravives/TFM_GPR109A-B_SCREENING_IA/README.md

 ## Project Overview

-The main objective of this project is to investigate the interaction of small molecules with the GPCR receptors GPR109A and GPR109B using different computational approaches.
+The main objective of this project is to perform a comparative evaluation of physics-based and artificial intelligence-based computational approaches for the structural modeling, affinity prediction, and virtual screening of GPR109A/B–ligand complexes

 The repository includes workflows related to: